Semileptonic B_c decays to P-wave charmonia in the light-cone QCDSR: Numerical Analysis for Form Factors

+where $a$, $b$, $c$, $\beta$, $\sigma^2$, and $u_0$ are numerical parameters whose values are presented in \cite{Olpak:2016wkf}.
+In general LCDA's are scale dependent.
+In the present work, the typical scale of the problem is a few $m_c$, but in \cite{Olpak:2016wkf}, the numerical parameters are given for $\mu=m_c$ and $\mu=\infty$.
+In the present work, the values of the numerical parameters at the scale $\mu=m_c$ are used.
+Changing the scale to $\mu=\infty$ modified the obtained results by less than 3\%.

 Another ingredient to obtain the numerical values of the right hand side of \cref{eq:eqsr} are the Borel parameter $M^2$ and the continuum threshold, $s_0$.
 The Borel parameter, $M^2$, is an auxiliary parameter and physical quantities like the form factor should be independent of its value.
 Due to the approximations used in the method, a residual $M^2$ dependence might remain.
 To reduce this dependence, a suitable region of $M^2$ should be chosen such that the predictions are independent of this parameter \cite{Navarra:2000ji,Bracco:2001dj,Matheus:2002nq,Navarra:2001ju,Bracco:2004rx,Carvalho:2005et,Matheus:2005yu,Bracco:2007sg,Rodrigues:2010ed,Bracco:2011pg}.
 On the other hand, the threshold parameter, $s_0$, is mainly related to hadron mass in question.
-It is usually chosen as $s_0\simeq(m_{hadron}\pm0.5)^2\, GeV^2$.
+It is usually chosen as $s_0\simeq(m_{hadron}\pm0.5\, GeV)^2$.
+The upper limit of the $M^2$ region can be determined by requiring the contribution of the lowest pole to be at least 50\%, whereas the lower limit can be determined by requiring the convergence of the twist expansion.
+In \cref{fig:LTvsST}, the relative contribution of the subleading twist distribution amplitudes to the final result for the form factors $f_1$ and $f_{V_+}$ are shown as two examples.
+As can be seen in the figure, the relative contribution of the subleading twist distribution amplitudes diminish rapidly with increasing $M^2$ for the form factor $f_1$, but for $f_{V_+}$ the reduction rate is smaller.
+For $M^2 > 5~GeV^2$, the contribution of the subleading twist terms to all the form factors are found to be less than 15\%.
+Note that this is true, even though the subleading DAs are enhanced by the heavy meson mass.